 • subcortical lesion > 1.5 cm (originally published)

-• it is known, however, that even smaller lesions may be caused by branch artery atherosclerosis (see CISS classification)
+• it is known, however, that even smaller lesions may be caused by branch artery atherosclerosis (see the CISS classification)

-• common mechanisms of stroke in the TOAST 1 category
+• common mechanisms of stroke in the TOAST 1 category:

 • thromboembolism, atheroma embolization, or both (artery-to-artery embolization)